top of page

 • Post-9/11 GI Bill after you separate or retire

 Used correctly, these benefits can take someone from a high school diploma to a bachelor’s degree, or from a bachelor’s degree to a master’s degree, with little to no personal cost.
+Let’s look at two realistic examples.

 Example 1: High School Diploma to Bachelor’s Degree